Did you know that Mount Everest was named after a Welshman? No? Then here are 26 other fun facts about Wales that will surprise you!

 3. Mount Everest is named after a Welshman Sir George Everest

 Mount Everest is named after Welshman Sir George Everest.
 He was the surveyor who initially mapped Mount Everest and named the mountain after himself.
-This is without a doubt one of my favourite fun facts about Wales.
+This is without a doubt one of my favourite Welsh facts.

 4. Mount Snowdon is the highest mountain in Wales